Power graphs of Moufang loops: Undirected power graphs determine directed power graphs

+So each vertex outside $\Lambda$ is connected to the identity, the unique element of order $2$, and one other vertex which also lies outside $\Lambda$.
+Arrows are directed toward the identity and the unique element of order $2$ and are bidirectional between elements outside of $\Lambda$.
+Thus in this case the direction of each arrow is uniquely determined. \end{proof}

-In \cite{PGII} the proof that the undirected power graph of a group with only the identity vertex connected to all others determines the directed power graph only required power associativity, the inverse property, and the element-wise Lagrange property.
-Since these properties all hold in Moufang loops the proof in \cite{PGII} shows that the undirected power graph of a Moufang loop in which only the identity vertex is connected to all others determines the directed power graph.
-This completes the proof of Theorem \ref{mainThm}.
+The above takes care of the case that a nonidentity vertex is connected to all others in the power graph.
+As noted above Cameron's proof in \cite{PG} handles the case that the identity is the only vertex connected to all others in the power graph.
+Thus the proof of Theorem \ref{mainThm} is complete.